 Working as a Professional

-- Developing a career as a professional mother writer, from sending out queries, negotiating with publishers, promoting the work, doing signings, and giving readings.
+- Your experiences developing a career as a professional mother writer, from sending out queries and negotiating with agents and publishers to promoting your work, giving readings, and doing signings.

-- Working as a professional editor or publisher in the field of mother-writing.
+- Your experiences working as a professional editor or publisher in the field of mother writing.

 What We Are NOT Looking For: